mortie/snow/README.md

   sure to not include any unguarded commas (commas outside of parentheses).
 The only case where I know that's relevant is in variable declarations like `int a, b, c;` - just make sure to use `int a; int b; int c;` instead.
+* The defer feature uses some GNU extensions, so testfw might not work with all ISO C compatible compilers.
+It's confirmed to work with at least GCC and Clang.

 ## Example